 Vincenzo Romanelli, B. 1985

-Florentine born Sculptor, Vincenzo Romanelli represents the fifth generation of Romanelli family sculptors down the male line, along with his brother Raffaello.
+Florentine born Sculptor, Vincenzo Romanelli represents the sixth generation of Romanelli family sculptors down the male line, along with his brother Raffaello.
 By carving a career as a sculptor, Vincenzo is continuing a family tradition that spans nearly two centuries.

 In 2006, Vincenzo Romanelli enrolled in several classes at Charles H. Cecil, a well-known fine art school based above his family’s sculpture gallery.
 Here, he undertook formal traditional training, mastering the sight size technique.
 Whilst progressing with his own sculpture, he was also helping in the family gallery.
 After five years, he sought an outside experience in the art world, and with an English grandmother, England was the natural choice.
 Vincenzo worked for two years for a British Fine Art foundry, where he acquired a deeper knowledge of the processes of casting in the lost wax method.